 I had heard that ovens had been discovered at Pompeii, but at the same time I had read in various books and articles that ancient ovens were more simple than modern brick ovens, so I wasn’t expecting much.
 What I found was that the ovens in Pompeii are not only well-preserved, they also demonstrate excellent engineering skill.

 The Pompeii ovens were used inside shops, which also served as retail stores.
 The pizza ovens were well-shaped, well-insulated, well-vented, and beautifully built.
-The floor was made from tempered terra cotta tiles. about 2″ thick, and the dome was a round, spherical shape.
-The dome was build using bricks set on their flat side and was covered with about 1″ of mortar, then insulated with a type of clay.
+The floor was made from tempered terracotta tiles. about 2″ thick, and the dome was a round, spherical shape.
+The dome was built using bricks set on their flat side and was covered with about 1″ of mortar, then insulated with a type of clay.
 The neighborhoods where the ovens were located were also home to food shops, which had insulated terra cotta trays for serving both hot food and cold drinks.
 My guess is that the pizza and drink you could find in ancient Pompeii was better than what you see in today’s shopping mall pizzerias.

-In further research, I have gone on to find that there are a number of examples of Roman craftsmanship using traditional materials, such as brick, concrete and glass, which modern artisans do not yet fully understood, and cannot accurately copy.
+In further research, I have gone on to find that there are a number of examples of Roman craftsmanship using traditional materials, such as brick, concrete, and glass, which modern artisans do not yet fully understood, and cannot accurately copy.
 For example, there is a glass cameo technique that has not been re-created to this day.

-In fact, many of the”modern” ovens you find in the Italian countryside, typically built before the second war, are made from stone, not brick and terra cotta — giving them a very rough and rustic quality.
+In fact, many of the”modern” ovens you find in the Italian countryside, typically built before the second war, are made from stone, not brick and terracotta — giving them a very rough and rustic quality.
 For example, the stone cooking floor on these stone ovens is very uneven, making cooking an adventure.
 In a sense, like many other things, the brick oven took a brief step backward after the fall of the Roman empire.

 There are 33 brick ovens uncovered in Pompeii, and it was instructive to see that a number of them are in varying degrees of disrepair, which by luck show how the ovens were built.
 It is possible to see the edges of the cooking surfaces, the oven domes exposed from under their clay insulation, the oven vents and chimneys, and even a cross-section of the brickwork that made up the dome itself.